 3. The Journals of Lewis and Clark

 The Journals of Lewis and Clark beautifully capture their extraordinary expedition across the western territories of the United States.
-Within these journals, readers will discover detailed accounts of the geography, wildlife, and flora that they encountered along their route.
+Within these journals, readers discover detailed accounts of the geography, wildlife, and flora that they encountered along their route.

 Not only do these journals provide a firsthand record of their journey, but they also document the various challenges that the expedition faced.
 From harsh weather conditions to treacherous terrain and interactions with Native American tribes, Lewis and Clark’s descriptions offer a valuable and unique perspective on the early encounters between explorers and indigenous peoples.